rktr1998/zig-wol/README.md

 ![GitHub License](https://img.shields.io/github/license/rktr1998/zig-wol)

-# Zig wake-on-lan utility
+# Zig-wol

-A simple wake-on-lan utility written in Zig.
-Wakes up a computer in a LAN given its MAC address.
+Written in the [Zig](https://github.com/ziglang/zig) programming language, [zig-wol](https://github.com/rktr1998/zig-wol) is a CLI utility for sending wake-on-lan magic packets to wake up a computer in a LAN given its MAC address.

 ## Features